Engee documentation

 # @markdown | --------- | -------- |

-masks script pool 6
+masks script pool 6 en

 Create an empty code cell and add a slider mask with the following settings:

-masks script pool 14
+masks script pool 14 en

-masks script pool 15
+masks script pool 15 en

-уровень_громкости = 0 # @param {type:"slider",min:0,max:100,step:1}
+volume_level = 0 # @param {type:"slider",min:0,max:100,step:1}

-To add a new field, hide the code or hide the mask again use the context menu of the mask masks script pool 1:
+To add a new field, hide the code, or hide the mask, use the context menu of the mask again. masks script pool 1:

-masks script pool 16
+masks script pool 16 en

-Creating masks without the editor interface
+Creating masks without an editor interface

 To create masks manually, you need to recreate the syntax yourself, consisting of:

-Description of dropdown list types and subtypes
+description of drop-down list types and subtypes

 • string_editable is a subtype of the drop—down list that allows you to enter text to filter existing options.